jadsliman/faouzia-player-desktop-app/README.md

 # Faouzia Player

 ## 🎶 About
-This desktop app is a music player for my favourite artist "Faouzia" in a pixel art style, it contains the best songs of her.
+This desktop app is a music player for my favourite artist "Faouzia" in pixel art style, it contains the best songs of her.

 ## 🛠️ Made with
 - HTML